Buenos Aires may be an exciting city but the time will come where you’ll be ready for some fresh air and room to stretch your legs.

 The first is going to Retiro’s Mitre line and getting the Tigre train.
 This is cheap and easy if your goal is to get to Tigre’s dock quick.

-Second and most scenic and easiest to make a day of is the Tren de la Costa.
+The second and most scenic option is the Tren de la Costa.
 This train requires a connection so it’s SLIGHTLY (slightly) more complicated but is still cheap and easy.

-Here are all the beautiful stations you can choose to visit on the way, whether it’s a quick hop on and off to look around or as a destination apart.
+This post is a guide to the Tren de la Costa and all the beautiful stations you can choose to visit on the way, whether it’s a quick hop on and off to look around or as a destination apart.

 Read Next: How to Get Around Argentina from Planes to Trains